dilinjer/rearrange/README.md

 # rearrange
-new rearrange repo for training
+This module is created to rearrange names.